a Robert Burns manuscript.

 Following its appearance on the open market via an auction, a consortium of organisations, headed by the Friends of the National Libraries, formed to save the collection.
 Scottish participants include the National Library, the National Trust, and Abbotsford (the home of Sir Walter Scott).
 The auction was paused to give the consortium the opportunity to fundraise and buy the collection without competition.

-To learn more about the appeal, or to donate, visit the 'Bring the Bards Home' page.
+To learn more about the appeal, visit the 'Bring the Bards Home' page.